Global Warming vs. Climate Change: Why Words Matter

 While the reason for the transition away from using global warming in favor of climate change gets a little convoluted (for one, a secretive political memo issued in the early 2000s suggested the switch because it sounded less “frightening”), the use of climate change was ultimately adopted for its broader interpretation of the changes being experienced beyond just rising temperatures.

-Understanding the difference between these terms is important for facing the challenges brought on by these processes.
+Understanding the difference between global warming and climate change is important for facing the challenges brought on by these processes.
 One cannot solve the problem of intensifying storms, prolonged droughts, or exceptional flooding without addressing the factors causing global warming at the same time.

 And there are many solutions out there!
 Reducing our dependence on fossil fuels is obviously at the top of the list, along with switching to renewable energy sources, like solar or wind power.
 We can also put an end to wide-scale deforestation, a major global contributor to CO2 emissions, and plant trees instead!

 In the end, anything that can reduce the amount of greenhouse gases in the atmosphere will help to slow and reverse global warming, and reduce the impact of climate change.
 You can also check our tips on 20 ways to help fight climate change and if you're looking to do something today, considering planting a tree to help the planet!